tn3rb/eea-router/README.md

    * venue-address-inline.php
    * venue-address-multiline.php

-But what happens when management decides they want to add another type of contact called presenter that requires their address formatted in a different way.
+But what happens when management decides they want to add another type of contact called presenter whose data is stored somewhere different than in the Contacts.
 Well you can just add another couple of templates right?
 Then what if management then wants to add corporate sponsors that require an address, as well as data for organizations that host event, who of course, also have an address that needs displaying.
 Here's are list of required templates now:

    * contact-address-inline.php
    * contact-address-multiline.php